ortus-boxlang/boxlang-docs/getting-started/overview/README.md

 9. **Professional Open-Source:** BoxLang is a professional open-source project based on the Apache 2 license.
 Ortus Solutions supports every aspect of the language, and you can get a BoxLang+ subscription for professional support, extended features, and modular capabilities.
 10. **Multi-Platform Development:** BoxLang has been designed to run on multiple platforms.
 This allows you to write adaptive code for any Operating System JVM, a servlet container web server, cloud lambda functions, iOS, Android, or even the browser via our web assembly package.
 BoxLang© builds upon its language core to be deployed on almost any running platform, present or future.
 11. **Portable, Fluent, Human Scheduled Tasks:** BoxLang Scheduled Tasks Framework provides a centralized and portable way to define and manage scheduled tasks on your servers and applications.
 Source control your tasking with our scheduling DSL.
-12. **ColdFusion/CFML Compatible:** BoxLang supports a dual parser and transpiler to execute ColdFusion/CFML code natively (maybe more languages later).
-This means that you can run all your ColdFusion applications within BoxLang natively.
-We also provide tooling to automatically transpile your ColdFusion code to BoxLang.© if you have a + Subscription.
+12. **CFML Compatible:** BoxLang supports a dual parser and transpiler to execute CFML code natively (maybe more languages later).
+This means that you can run all your applications written in CFML within BoxLang natively.
+We also provide tooling to automatically transpile your CFML code to BoxLang.© if you have a + Subscription.
 13. **Tooling:** We provide the core language and several tools to help developers do their job easily and efficiently.
 We provide a Visual Studio Code extension for the language to provide syntax highlighting, debugger, code insight, code documentation, formatting, LSP integration, and more.
-Our + subscribers get even more tools like enhanced debuggers, ColdFusion/CFML transformers, and more.
+Our + subscribers get even more tools like enhanced debuggers, CFML transformers, and more.
-14. **Ecosystem:** Even though BoxLang is a new language, **it** already has an established ecosystem since every Java and ColdFusion/CFML library works with BoxLang.
-This was our priority when designing BoxLang, and it would automatically be able to integrate and run libraries from the Java and ColdFusion/CFML ecosystems.
+14. **Ecosystem:** Even though BoxLang is a new language, **it** already has an established ecosystem since every Java and CFML library works with BoxLang.
+This was our priority when designing BoxLang, and it would automatically be able to integrate and run libraries from the Java and CFML ecosystems.
 It ships with [CommandBox](https://www.ortussolutions.com/products/commandbox) as its package manager, server manager, task manager, and REPL tool.
 Almost any project in [https://central.sonatype.com/ 1](https://central.sonatype.com/) and [https://www.forgebox.io](http://www.forgebox.io/) should work with BoxLang.

-### Is it ColdFusion/CFML compatible?
+### Is it CFML compatible?

 {% hint style="danger" %}
 This is still a work in progress until we go stable in Fall 2024